anuanas3252/CTF/picoCTF/General Skills/PW Crack 3.md

 2 changes I have made here

-    1. I have mode password list to the top above ie, it should came above level_3_pw_check() inorder to work
+    1. I have mode password list "pos_pw_list" to the top above ie, it should came above "level_3_pw_check()" inorder to work

-    2. Used a for loop to take each password from the list of pos_pw_list and pass it to user_pw variable
+    2. Used a for loop to take each password from the list of "pos_pw_list" and pass it to "user_pw" variable

 ```